Hometutorials

 Deleting rules

-Over the time you may recognize, that some of the rules you defined previously don’t match your requirements anymore.
+Over time, you may recognize that some of the rules you defined previously do not match your requirements anymore.

 1. Display the list of all defined rules: